rafeed-w/aws-platform/README.md

 ### Step 5: Verify Deployment

-Monitor the workflow execution and wait for completion (approximately 15-20 minutes).
-Upon successful deployment, you will receive:
+Monitor the workflow execution and wait for completion (20-25 minutes).

+**Important: All deployment URLs will be posted as a GitHub step summary in the "Apply All Tiers" workflow run.
+Check the workflow summary for:**

 - **ArgoCD URL**: GitOps deployment dashboard
 - **Web Application URL**: Live application endpoint